qundao/mirror-beautifulsoup4/doc/source/index.rst

 +----------------------+--------------------------------------------+--------------------------------+--------------------------+

 If you can, I recommend you install and use lxml for speed.
-If you're using a very old version of Python -- earlier than 2.7.3 or 3.2.2 -- it's `essential` that you install lxml or html5lib.
+If you're using a very old version of Python -- earlier than 3.2.2 -- it's `essential` that you install lxml or html5lib.
 Python's built-in HTML parser is just not very good in those old versions.

 Note that if a document is invalid, different parsers will generate different Beautiful Soup trees for it.
 See `Differences